xuqi2024/openflexure-microscope/_build/docs/upright_swappable_optics_module.md

 <div markdown="1" class="info-block">
 **Note**

 Tolerances on the mount are deliberately tight so that the dowels are secured.
-It is recommended to use a [rubber mallet]{: Class="missing"} or similar to drive the dowels into place without warping or damaging the part.
+It is recommended to use a [nylon hammer]{: Class="missing"} or similar to drive the dowels into place without warping or damaging the part.
 </div>

 * Take the [objective lens mount] and insert one [5x2mm disc magnet]{: Class="missing"} into each of the two sockets so that they lie flush with the mount surface.